'Pro-worker AI,' streaming fatalities, and other fascinating new economic studies

 …

+If you read all the way to here, you'd probably enjoy our new book, Planet Money: A Guide To The Economic Forces That Shape Your Life, coming out April 7.
+You can pre-order it now and get a free poster.

-Come see Planet Money live on stage!
-Get your tickets now.
-We'll be telling stories that help reveal how economic forces shape our life, and how we can put economic thinking to use in everyday decisions.
+To celebrate, we'll be going on a live stage tour, telling stories that reveal how we can call put economic thinking to use in everyday decisions.
 We are not promising costumes this time, but we do promise surprises.
 Tickets here.

 Copyright 2026 NPR